DoctorrDeep/sudoku-helper-solver-backend/README.md

 ## TODO

+- Make pytests/doctests for all functions
+- Make REST service out of the solver with
+  - endpoint for hints when a problem is sent
+  - endpoint for solutions when a problem is sent
+- drop cli
 - Make pygame flip between initial problem and presented solution periodically
-- Make pytests/doctests for all functions
 - Implement gitflow to run tests
 - Make each iteration of recursion visual, make it pretty